igordejanovic/parglare/docs/grammar.md

 next step is to instantiate the grammar object that will be used to create the parser.

-There are two factory methods defined on `Grammar` class for creating the `Grammar` instance:
+There are two factory methods defined on the `Grammar` class for creating the `Grammar` instance:

-- `Grammar.from_string(grammar)` - if your grammar is given as a Python string,
+- `Grammar.from_string(grammar_string)` - if your grammar is given as a Python string,
 - `Grammar.from_file(file_path)` - if the grammar is given as a separate file.

-Both methods return initialized `Grammar` object that is passed as the first and the only mandatory parameter to the `Parser/GLRParser` constructor.
+Both methods return initialized `Grammar` object that is passed as the first and the only mandatory parameter for the `Parser/GLRParser` constructor.

 ## Grammar factory methods additional parameters